wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/biglino-method.md

 ---
 title: "Biglino method"
-description: "The Biglino method is an alternative approach to interpret the Bible, advocating for a literal understanding of its content rather than relying on figurative language or established exegesis.
+description: "The Biglino method is an alternative approach to interpreting the Bible, advocating for a literal understanding of its content rather than relying on figurative language or established exegesis.
 It seeks to reveal a different narrative by examining the text without metaphorical interpretations and emphasizing historical and cultural context."
-lead: "An alternative approach to interpret the Bible, advocating for a literal understanding of its content rather than relying on figurative language or established exegesis.
+lead: "An alternative approach to interpreting the Bible, advocating for a literal understanding of its content rather than relying on figurative language or established exegesis.
 It seeks to reveal a different narrative by examining the text without metaphorical interpretations and emphasizing historical and cultural context."
 date: 2022-09-20T00:00:00+00:00
 lastmod: 2022-09-20T00:00:00+00:00
 draft: false